 Read More: Best Tennis Gadgets to Improve your Game

 2) What Type Do You Prefer?
 Wristband Vs Clip-on

-Fitness trackers are available in different sizes, styles and shapes.
+activity monitors are available in different sizes, styles, and shapes.
 It depends on you how you prefer to wear it.
 Depending on the choice, if you feel comfortable wearing it on your hand you can go for a wristband.
 But if you don’t find it convenient for yourself to wear the band all day or all night you can prefer a clip-on which you can clip to your belt, clothes or shoes.

 It completely depends on you to choose between the two options.
 Most of the modern trackers come with a screen to show you your activity at runtime.
 So it is important for you to wear your tracker in a way you can easily note the readings when required.

 3) What Features Do You Need?

 Once you have clearly understood your needs, you can easily decide which features you will be needing in the activity tracker which is the best fit for you.
 Almost all the activity monitors come with built-in features for step count and measuring calories burnt.
 Sleep monitoring and distance calculation are also now standard features of fitness bands.

 a) Water resistant fitness trackers will help you take a shower and swim without taking it off.

 If you have involved in water related activities, you should prefer the waterproof fitness trackers.
 You should know the difference between the waterproof and splash-proof trackers.
 While waterproof activity monitors work fine if you take a shower or you do swimming, splash-proof trackers will only save it from light water contact like sweat.

 While waterproof fitness trackers work fine in water and will give you some readings of your swimming activity, not all waterproof trackers will give you accurate results.
 So if you are looking for a activity tracker for your swimming needs, you should make sure to read the specifications of the band first.